Volkswagen air-cooled engine

 The Volkswagen air-cooled engine is an air-cooled, gasoline-fuelled, boxer engine with four horizontally opposed cast-iron cylinders, cast aluminum alloy cylinder heads and pistons, magnesium-alloy crankcase, and forged steel crankshaft and connecting rods.

 There are two distinct families/variations of the aircooled engine, namely Type 1 and Type 4.
-The Type 3 engine is a variation of the Type 1 engine with a pancake cooling arrangement.
+The Type 3 engine is a variation of the Type 1 engine with a low-profile cooling arrangement.

 Variations of the engine were produced by Volkswagen plants worldwide from 1936 until 2006 for use in Volkswagen's own vehicles, notably the Type 1 (Beetle), Type 2 (transporter), Type 3, and Type 4.
 Additionally, the engines were widely used in industrial, light aircraft and kit car applications.

 Type 1: 1.0–1.6 litres

 The Type 1 engine got its name from the Type 1 Beetle it originally came with.
 It evolved from the original 985 cc in the KdF wagen in 1939 to the 1600 cc dual port fuel-injected engine that came in the 2003 Mexican Beetle.
 The very last Type 1 engine came in the 2006 Type 2c built in Brazil.
 In most applications, the Type 1 engine came with an upright cooling shroud and a belt driven fan.

 When equipped with crank mounted cooling fan, the Type 1 engine may be referred as Type 3 engine.
 These engines came only in 1500 cc and 1600 cc configurations in Volkswagen Type 3 based vehicles.
 The Type 1 engine was also used in Type 2 vehicles with additional engine mounting provisions.
 The term "universal engine case" refers to an engine case that can be used for all three applications.
 All Type 1 engines used lighter magnesium alloy for the engine case even though late model engines used stronger alloys for durability.
 The bore spacing on Type 1 engine is 112 mm.

 A re-design of the Type 1 engine was introduced in 1968 in the Volkswagen Type 4.
 It came to be known as the Type 4 engine.
 It was larger and more powerful and shared almost nothing with the Type 1 engine other than the general architecture of the longblock.